-• Problem: A critical low-battery error occurs, and the computer immediately turns off.
+Problem: A critical low-battery error occurs, and the computer immediately turns off.

 Solution: The battery power is getting low.
 Plug the ac power adapter into an electrical outlet and then into the computer.
-Alternatively, replace the battery with a charged one.

 • Problem: The computer display remains blank after you press Fn to resume from sleep mode.